 What about a video-call interview?

-Has the Covid crisis shaken up job-interview codes?
-No more physical contact, no more travel time, less body language to analyse… “For a video-conference interview, the relationship is nothing like that of a physical interview,” says Peyron.
+Has the Covid crisis shaken up job interview codes?
+No more physical contact, no more travel time, less body language to analyze… “For a video-conference interview, the relationship is nothing like that of a physical interview,” says Peyron.
 “It may be that it’s up to the candidate to end the interview in these circumstances.
 In any case, it might seem less impolite than in a physical interview where the candidate has been asked to come in.”
 If in doubt, don’t do it.

 These moments where you make small talk about nothing at all have disappeared.
 In a video call, you say goodbye, click, and it’s over.” -Thibaut Peyron, executive search director at Talentpeople